How to Work with Difficult Men

 Working With Men, Part One: How to Engage Men

-We will look at the problem of Grandiosity and how it blunts judgment of the negative consequences of one’s actions.
+We look at the problem of Grandiosity and how it blunts judgment of the negative consequences of one’s actions.
 Also described are tools of positive and negative leverage that therapists—both male and female—can use, when needed, to motivate difficult men.
 Also explored are ways to move into a man’s family of origin and (often traumatic) childhood.
 The Trauma Grid is offered as a tool.
 In this session, you'll learn:

 - How to delve into his childhood experience while looking for resonance: beliefs, behaviors, roles, themes in the parent’s relationship that have been internalized by the man’s Adaptive Child.